 Gross margin, or gross profit as a percentage of revenue, is affected by a variety of factors which influence our revenues and the cost of goods sold.
-Revenues are affected mostly by the different selling prices depending on sales channels, territories and the mix of products and currency fluctuation, mainly the U.S. Dollar against the EURO and revenue recognition from granting the exclusive distribution rights in Japan, and Thailand.
+Revenues are affected mostly by the varying ratio between selling and placing systems, different selling prices depending on sales channels, territories and the mix of products and currency fluctuation, mainly the U.S. Dollar against the Euro and revenue recognition from granting exclusive distribution rights in Japan.
 The cost of revenues is affected mostly by the changes in cost of materials and import costs, subcontractors' costs, cost of personal, and currency fluctuation, mainly the U.S. Dollar against the NIS.
 Our gross margin is also affected by production volumes and production efficiency.